FoxxMD/blog/_posts/2025-04-23-redundant-lan-dns.md

 nslookup example 192.168.PRIMARY.IP
 ```

-Should reeturn results like this:
+Should return results like this:

 ```
 Server:  desktop-9bhn4mn.localdomain